ART-110 - Art History: Paleolithic to Renaissance - Michael McCaffrey

 Textbook Information / Link to ZTC Textbook

-You can use any textbook from edition #10 on.
-Just note that information may be organized differently in older editions and images may not be in color!
+You can also use any textbook from edition #10 on.
+Just note that information may be organized differently in older editions and images may not be in color.

 Other Relevant Course Information

-- 3 credit units = 3 hours of class work and 6 additional hours of study on your own.
-Therefore, anticipate spending a minimum of 9 hours per week in order to be successful in the class!
+Anticipate spending a minimum of 27 hours per week in order to be successful in the class!

 This course can be accessed on the first day of class via Canvas at https://coc.instructure.com.
 Log into Canvas using your CanyonsID single sign-on: